Cut the Cable Cord

 Network Web sites.
 If your favorite show isn't on Hulu, you can check individual network Web sites, such as ABC.com and CBS.com, which increasingly are posting full episodes online.
 You'll find current programming, such as Grey's Anatomy and CSI, as well as classic episodes of Beverly Hills 90210, Twilight Zone and Hawaii Five-O.

-Even cable channels offer freebies, including breaking news videos at CNN.com, live sports at ESPN360.com and Hannah Montana episodes at Disney.com.
+Even cable channels offer freebies, including breaking news videos at CNN.com, live sports at WatchESPN.com and Disney Channel Shows at Disney.com.

 Netflix.
-Netflix offers thousands of movies, plus a huge selection of TV series on DVD -- including those from premium channels, such as HBO -- making the service an economical alternative to cable.
+Netflix offers thousands of movies, plus a huge selection of TV series -- including those from premium channels, such as HBO -- that you can stream over the Internet directly to your TV, computer, tablet or other device for $7.99 a month.

 Redbox DVD.
 These DVD kiosks, conveniently located in places such as Wal-Mart, McDonald's and neighborhood grocery stores, are stocked with new-release movies.
 Rentals cost $1 per day, but my family has rented everything from The Dark Knight to Tinker Bell for free using coupon codes we found online through www.insideredbox.com.